TheJDen/decrypto-ai-research/README.md

 /Applications/Python 3.X/Install Certificates.command
 ```
+## decryptoai

+decryptoai is a package that keeps track of my algorithm implementations.
+It is not deployed to PyPi because the algorithms are still experimental.
+It may be installed by cloning the repo and pip installing decryptoai in the same directory.

-# word2vec integration
+# notebooks/word2vec/word2vec_integration
 First look at how word2vec embeddings behave in the Decrypto context

-# synthetic datamuse
+# notebooks/datamuse
 Use the [Datamuse API](https://www.datamuse.com/api/) and asyncio to generate synthetic datasets

-# unsupervised guesser proof-of-concept
+# notebooks/proof-of-concept
-Demonstrate original approach to interpretable Decrypto Guessing agent
+Demonstrate original approach to interpretable Decrypto Guessing and Intercepting agents

-# word2vec unsupervised guessing
+# notebooks/word2vec
-Use word2vec embeddings to create heuristics that make our unsupervised guesser prototype competent
+Use word2vec embeddings to create heuristics that make our POC prototypes competent

-# word2vec supervised guessing
+# notebooks/word2vec/word2vec_supervised_guesser.ipynb
 Explore more traditional approach to Guesser using neural nets.
-May lead to proof that game-ification may inspire attention-based architecture.
+Has demoonstrated that game-ification may inspire attention-based architecture!

+# notebooks/alternative_guessers.ipynb
+Other guessing algorithms I considered that used COmpetitive Programming techniques like Recursive Backtracking, Dynamic Programming, and enumerating bitsets